Last Updated on March 25, 2022

 - EMF radiation protection products.
 Most EMF radiation protection products are not actually considered Faraday cages, but are instead considered a Faraday-type shield.
 They use conductive shielding placed on only one side of the device, so the electromagnetic charge emitted from the device cannot exist on the other side.
-An example of a modern day Faraday cage is our ConcealShield® Privacy Pouch, a bag with shielding that fully encapsulates the device to block all radiation and all wireless signals from coming in or getting out.
-This is what makes them privacy pouches, since they prevent digital pick-pocketing, identity theft, and tracking.
+An example of a modern day Faraday cages are our Ultra Armor data security & privacy Faraday Bags with shielding that fully encapsulates devices to block all radiation and all wireless signals from coming in or getting out.
+This is what makes them great privacy pouches, since they prevent digital pick-pocketing, identity theft, and tracking.

 The Verdict on Faraday Cages: